Techno Corner

 monitor.
 You can scan almost anything!
 Things like your favorite

-pictures, rent/lease agreements, legal documents, certificates, drawings
+pictures, rent/lease agreements, legal documents, certificates,

 your kids did in school, anything!

-Once you scan an image, save it to a file folder in your computer for
+Once you scan an image, save it to a file folder in your

 later viewing.
 It is really important to have some sort of imaging